4. Runtime SDK & Extensions

 Creating a New Robot Configurationβ

-Package inherticance is a powerful tool that allows you to create base packages that have everything generic to your robot, then use inherited packages to add or override certian aspects.
+Package inheritance is a powerful tool that allows you to create base robot configuration packages that contain a generic configuration of your robot, then use inherited robot config packages to add or override certain aspects.

 Some example use cases for inherited packages: